DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Experiments

 {\bf Training details.} Our network architecture follows that of CUT \cite{park2020contrastive}, which employs an image transformation network consisting of ResNet blocks \cite{he2016deep}.
-We extract multi-layer features from five evenly distributed layers of the encoder to compute the differential contrastive loss.
+We extract multi-scale features from five evenly distributed layers of the encoder to compute the differential contrastive loss.
 Like CUT, we apply a two-layer MLP with 128 output units and $L2$ normalization on the extracted features before passing them to the loss function.
-As mentioned, our method can optionally work with aligned color images.
-So we train our model under two different settings: one with color images encoded and concatenated with the features of the depth map (DCL); the other with only depth maps (DCL w/o rgb).
-We report scores for both to check if there exists improvement by incorporating extra information from the color images.
-For all the other methods, aligned color images are always available to the transformation network, except the empirical noise model proposed in \cite{handa2016understanding}, which relies only on geometry to synthesize noise\footnote{For example, surface normal is used to synthesize missing regions.}.

-All of our experiments are conducted on a server with four GeForce RTX 2080Ti GPUs, and our networks are implemented within the PyTorch framework.
-For the training of depth synthesis with differential contrastive loss, we use an Adam optimizer ($\beta_1=0.5$ and $\beta_2=0.999$) with an initial learning rate of $0.0002$.
-We set the batch size to 16 and train up to 50 epochs, which can be finished within 20 hours.
-The weights in Eq.~\eqref{eq:loss_all} are $\alpha=1.5, \beta=1.0$ for all quantitative comparisons, i.e., the synthesis networks for all the downstream tasks are the same one.

-Now we describe the two-stage evaluations for each downstream task and report the qualitative and quantitative results.
-The ablation study on each loss term in Eq.~\eqref{eq:loss_all} is reported in the appendix.
+For the competing methods, aligned color images are always available to the transformation network, except the empirical noise model proposed in \cite{handa2016understanding}, which only relies on geometry to synthesize noise.
+We use an Adam optimizer for the training of depth synthesis with differential contrastive loss ($\beta_1=0.5$ and $\beta_2=0.999$) with an initial learning rate of $0.0002$ (same to all downstream tasks).
+We set the batch size to 16 and train up to 50 epochs.
+Our method can optionally incorporate RGB images as auxiliary signals during synthesis (DCL w/ rgb).
+However, due to the lack of background textures in GraspNet and LineMOD datasets, we cannot render corresponding RGB images as auxiliaries, thus we report the depth-only results on them.
+Now we detail the evaluations on each downstream task and report the qualitative and quantitative results.